cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/08 - Load Balancer and Traffic Manager (az-101-03).md

     - Resource group: **az1010302-RG**

-    - Location: the name of the Azure region in which you deployed Azure VMs in the second task of the previous exercise

 1. In the Azure portal, navigate to the blade of the newly deployed Azure load balancer **az1010302w-lb**.

 1. From the **az1010302w-lb** blade, display the **az1010302w-lb - Backend pools** blade.